-In the Cradle Coast Region, Health Care and Social Assistance is the largest employer, generating 6,478 local jobs in 2017/18.
+In the Cradle Coast Region, Health Care and Social Assistance is the largest employer, generating 6,232 local jobs in 2018/19.

 Employment (total) is the most accurate and up to date measure of the total number of people employed in the Cradle Coast Region.
 The statistics are modelled by NIEIR to correct for the known undercount of jobs recorded in the Census.
-They estimate the total number of persons employed in an industry sector (full-time and part-time) in Cradle Coast Region regardless of where they live.
+They estimate the total number of persons employed in an industry sector (full-time and part-time) in the Cradle Coast Region regardless of where they live.
 They are updated annually.

-By comparing the number of jobs in each industry sector to a regional benchmark, you can clearly see the structure of Cradle Coast Region's economy.
+By comparing the number of jobs in each industry sector to a regional benchmark, you can clearly see the structure of the Cradle Coast Region's economy.
 This can be done by directly comparing the area to its benchmark, or by using a location quotient to look at the relative size of industries.